-Don’t share your medicine with anyone.
-Your doctor may give you a separate dose of antibiotics for your partner.
+- Don’t share your medicine with anyone.
+Your nurse or doctor may give you a separate dose of antibiotics for your partner.
 Make sure you both take all of the medicine you get.

 - Even if you finish your treatment and the chlamydia is totally gone, it’s possible to get a new chlamydia infection again if you’re exposed in the future.
 Chlamydia isn’t a one-time-only deal.
 So use condoms and get tested regularly.

 What happens if you don’t get treated for chlamydia?

 Even though chlamydia is common and doesn’t usually cause any symptoms, it can become a big deal if it’s not caught and treated early.

 Chlamydia can spread to your uterus and fallopian tubes if it goes untreated for a long time.
 This can cause you to have pelvic inflammatory disease (PID).
 PID can cause permanent damage that leads to pain, infertility, or ectopic pregnancy.
 So getting tested regularly for chlamydia really lowers your chances of getting PID.

 If you have a penis, a chlamydia infection can spread to your epididymis (a tube that carries sperm from your testicles) if it’s left untreated, and can cause chronic joint pain.
 Rarely, it can make you infertile.

 Having chlamydia may increase your chances of getting or spreading HIV.

 If you have chlamydia during your pregnancy and don’t treat it, you can pass it to your baby when you’re giving birth.
 Chlamydia can also cause eye infections and pneumonia in newborns, and it also increases the risk of delivering your baby too early.